ZihaoWang/A-RAG-system-for-automatic-document-maintaince/README.md

 # The Task

 Information changes quickly, and it's hard to keep knowledge current.
 Some team members are responsible for maintaining accurate documentation, but it's tough for them to identify all the places needing updates, especially with each new product change.
-So, we're creating a RAG solution that can automatically update documentation based on natural language queries.
+So, we're creating **a RAG solution that can automatically update documentation based on natural language queries.**

-Imagine there's a new document update.
-Now, archiving isn't possible anymore; instead, queries can only be deleted.
-With our solution, a team member can simply enter the instruction *We removed the ability to archive queries, and instead added the ability to completely delete them.
-Update all relevant knowledge.* Then, the RAG Solution will automatically update all the relevant information in the documentation.
+Imagine there's a new document update:

+* Now, archiving isn't possible anymore; instead, queries can only be deleted.

+With this framework, a person can simply enter the query: *We removed the ability to archive queries, and instead added the ability to completely delete them.
+Update all relevant knowledge.* Then, the framework will automatically update all the relevant information in the documentation.

 # Installation and Running
 1. Build the Docker image: